JannisKohle/WildCourses/README.md

 At the end of every url there must be query parameters for userId and password: ```?userId={something}&pw={something}```

-The actions after for an endpoint that are inside of brackets *do not only require an account*, e.g. you need to be the owner of the course to do **PATCH**.

 Endpoints which contain a list of something (e.g. list of courses) do not have **PUT**, only **PATCH**.
 With **PATCH**, here you can change e.g. the name of an element in the list, but to change details about the element, use **PUT** or **PATCH** at the *element's* enpoint.
 In these lists, the elements are stored with their ID so that it still works when the course has a new name.
 (This is always very smart!)

-Many of the methods **GET** called automatically when another method is called.
+Many of the **GET** methods are called automatically when another method is called.

 **List:**